stargate/stargate/README.md

 - [stargate-starter](stargate-starter): the main Java application used to start the coordinator via the `starctl` script

 #### Persistence Services
 Stargate coordinator nodes support a pluggable approach for implementing the coordination layer to execute requests passed by API services and other interfaces to underlying data storage instances.
-Persistence service implementations are responsible handling and converting requests to db queries, dispatching to persistence, returning and serving response
+Persistence service implementations are responsible handling and converting requests to database queries, dispatching to persistence, and returning and serving responses.

 - [persistence-api](persistence-api): Interface for working with persistence services.  as
 - [persistence-common](persistence-common): Utilities shared by the persistence services